Common Causes Of Poor Washing

 It is one of the most common reported problems with a dishwasher besides obvious mechanical failure, dishes come out dirty at the end of a wash.
 Repeatedly we are asked why there are little specks, or grit on dishes and why plastics don't clean.
 In this article I will outline the most common of these and how to, hopefully, avoid many of the faults.

-First off I'll start by pointing out that a modern dishwasher is better than the old kitchen sink for washing up the dishes.
+First off we will start by pointing out that a modern dishwasher is better than the old kitchen sink for washing up the dishes.
 It is because the dishes are subjected to higher temperatures than your hands can stand (well most people at least) and therefore it kills more bugs, it's that simple.
 Further, when a dishwasher goes onto a drying cycle it is done by heat and steam, which your hands most certainly could not stand, and they actually almost sterilise the dishes and cutlery.

 Then, on top of that, because you are not drying the dishes with a tea towel as most people will do, there's no transfer of germs from the towel to the plates and cutlery, it simply isn't required as you just put the dishes away once it's done.